 The first and foremost paradigm in creating NEPS Scientific Use Files is the one of unaltered data.
 Wherever possible, the data editing procedures do neither change nor destruct the content of the original data.
 We consider this to be the basis for preserving the full research potential of the collected data.
-For this reason, no corrections are made during the entire data editing process to ensure the content validity of the source data.
-As a consequence, this means that the data in the Scientific Use File may contain implausible values, unless corresponding controls were already provided in the survey instrument.
-Only in rare cases, in which the responsible developers of a variable require the removal of clearly implausible information, these values are replaced by the special missing code implausible value removed (-52, see Table 6).
-The most prominent (and only systematic) exception to this general paradigm concerns the recoding of open responses that could originally have been recorded directly as closed responses (see section 3.4 for details).
-NEPS Scientific Use Files are equipped with a dataset EditionBack-ups that contains backup information for all content that has been modified by such recoding procedures (see section 4.5.2 for details).
+For this reason, no corrections are made during the data editing process to ensure the content validity of the source data.
+As a consequence, this means that the Scientific Use File may contain implausible values, unless corresponding controls were already provided in the survey instrument.
+Only in rare cases, in which the responsible developers of a variable require the removal of clearly implausible information, these values are replaced by the special missing code "implausible value removed" (-52, see table 6).
+The most prominent (and only systematic) exception to this paradigm concerns the recoding of open responses that could originally have been recorded directly as closed responses (see section 3.4 for details).
+NEPS Scientific Use Files are equipped with a dataset EditionBackups that contains backup information for all content that has been modified by such recoding procedures (see section 4.5.2 for details).

 The second paradigm is to integrate the data as much as possible without compromising the usability of the Scientific Use File.
-The underlying assumption is that for a vast majority of data users it is far more comfortable to reduce already integrated data for a specific analysis as opposed to correctly compile the relevant information from scattered source data themselves.
-In the end, each Scientific Use File contains only a few dozen integrated panel and spell datasets according to a general structure (see section 4.3 and section 4.4 for details), even if the compilation is based on several hundred separate source dataset files.
+The underlying assumption is that for a vast majority of users it is far more comfortable to reduce already integrated data for a specific analysis as opposed to correctly compile the relevant information from scattered source data themselves.
+In the end, each Scientific Use File contains a few dozen integrated panel and spell datasets according to a general structure (see section 4.3 and section 4.4 for details), even if the compilation is based on several hundred separate source files.

-In addition to these two basic principles of data editing, there are several conventions for the data structure of all NEPS Scientific Use Files.
-The aim of this structuring is to ensure a maximum of consistency between the data of the different starting cohorts.
-In other words, a researcher who is familiar with the data logic of a particular NEPS cohort should be able to immediately recognize this structure when starting to work with data from another NEPS cohort.
-These conventions are explained in more detail in the following sections.
+There are additional conventions for the data structure of all NEPS Scientific Use Files.
+The aim of this overall structuring is to ensure a maximum of consistency between the data of the different starting cohorts.
+Thus, a researcher who is familiar with the data logic of a particular NEPS cohort should be able to immediately recognize this structure when starting to work with data from another NEPS cohort.
+The conventions described in the following sections apply equally to Starting Cohort 1, although some of the examples refer to other NEPS starting cohorts.